 Introduction

-Since January of 2020, Dr. Cheri Shapiro and Dr. Anne Farrell have served as Editors-in-Chief of the international peer-reviewed Journal of Child and Family Studies.
-The journal was founded in 1992 by Dr. Nirbhay N. Singh, a prescient leader who developed JCFS as an outlet for research, practice, and policy related to children, adolescents, and their families.
-JCFS today stands as an international, interdisciplinary translational research outlet focusing on the well-being of children, youth, and their families.
-We are particularly interested in research with practical application for service providers, program implementers, and policymakers.
+Founded in 1992 by Dr. Nirbhay N. Singh, JCFS was developed as an outlet for a wide range of research, practice, and policy studies related to children, adolescents, and their families.
+Today, JCFS stands as an international, interdisciplinary translational research outlet focusing on the well-being of children, youth, and their families.
+We are particularly interested in applied and translational research studies that have meaningful practical implications for service providers, program implementers, and policymakers.

 Aims and Scope